idekerlab/DCell/README.md

-# D-Cell Web
+# DCell
-a neural network to interpret cell structure and function
+A neural network to interpret cell structure and function

 ## Introduction
-D-Cell Web is an application to provide easy-to-use user interface to the D-Cell neural network for translate cell structure and functions.
+DCell is an application to provide easy-to-use user interface to the D-Cell neural network for translate cell structure and functions.

 Reference implementation is available here: